 As cliche as it may sound, honesty and communication are the foundation on which a good marriage is built.
 This is especially applicable when money is involved.
 Before and throughout the marriage, both parties need to be honest about their financial standing and positions.
 For instance, if one of you has fallen into debt, it’s best to be upfront about this.
 If one person is being badgered by debt collectors, this will ultimately affect you as a couple.

 Entering into a marriage based on lies is extremely problematic.
 When money is involved, this can lead to dire consequences.
 The bottom line is to always be honest, omit nothing, and make sure that both of you are on the same page.

-is very advisable for couples.
+As affirmed by The Balance, the creation of a joint budget is very advisable for couples.
 A budget matters because it allows both people to assess their financial standing and then come up with a plan to meet all needs.
-For instance, one (or both) parties might be bringing certain liabilities, assets, or spending habits into the marriage.
-There needs to be an understanding of incomes, expenses, payments, etc.
+For instance, one or both of you may be bringing certain liabilities, assets, or spending habits into the marriage.
+There needs to be a common understanding of incomes, expenses, payments, etc.

 This is applicable to not only having children but also for entering retirement.
-Both parties should have enough money saved up to live comfortably without having to worry about running out of funds and having to rush back into the workforce.
+Both parties should have enough money saved up to live comfortably and handle emergencies without having to worry about funds.

 Marriage often requires good financial standing.
 This means that both apartments need to take important steps to improve their financial habits.
 Regardless of how much planning is done, marriage can still come with certain bumps in the road.
 However, nine times out of ten, financial planning can considerably decrease and minimize the impacts of any problems which may arise.
 You may seek alternative ways to bring in revenue as a couple.
 For instance, you can make money on Instagram by creating sweet and realistic couple content.